Important Notice for students transferring to a 4-year university Fall 2022:

 There are 23 CSU campuses including two in San Diego County: San Diego State University (SDSU) and California State University San Marcos (CSUSM).
 You may apply to any CSU campus using the application information below.

-The Fall 2022 application opened October 1, 2021.
-Enroll in our FA22 CSU Application Canvas container for step-by-step application instructions.
+Enroll in our SP24 CSU Application Canvas container for step-by-step application instructions.
 There is no fee to enroll.
-This resource is for Grossmont College Students; you will need your Grossmont College WebAdvisor username and password to access.
-After enrolling, you'll be able to access the FA22 CSU Application container through your Grossmont College Canvas Dashboard.
-We are confident that the content in the course will provide answers to your questions.
+This resource is for Grossmont College Students; you will need your Grossmont College Self Service username and password to access.
+After enrolling, you'll be able to access the SP24 CSU Application container through your Grossmont College Canvas Dashboard.
 You'll find:

 If you experience difficulty enrolling in the Canvas Course, please contact us at grossmont.transfer@gcccc.edu.